tempelaar-team/qc_lab/docs/user_guide/algorithm_dev.rst

     MeanField.output_recipe.append(update_adiabatic_populations)

 Finally we can add the relevant variable name to the output_variables list.

 .. code-block:: python

     MeanField.output_variables.append('pops_adb')

-We can then run a simulation and plot the populations, note that since the Spin-Boson model is always in a coupling regime these populations will not have a well-defined meaning.
+We can then run a simulation and plot the populations.
+Note that since the spin-boson model is always in a coupling regime these populations will not have a well-defined meaning.

 .. code-block:: python